MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/track-work.md

 #### [Connect from client to Azure Boards](#tab/open-excel-cloud)

-To connect from your Office client to an Azure DevOps Services project, perform the following steps.
+To connect from your Office client to an Azure DevOps Services project, do the following steps.

 1. Start with a blank worksheet.